Exchanging easy-to-understand nutrient management knowledge with farmers

 NUTRI-KNOW Operational Groups

-11 organizations from 6 countries are working on a more sustainable and efficient European agri-food sector.
+11 organisations from 6 countries are working on a more sustainable and efficient European agri-food sector.

 Nutrient Management is one of the most important areas of interest for farmers in several countries in Europe.
 The engaged OGs have generated various outputs/solutions such as technologies, tools, fertiliser products, and recommendations for the different steps of the value chain in livestock farming, storage systems, processing, transport, application, and fertilising production.